What’s New in Adobe Analytics

 Customer Journey Analytics

-Cross-device analytics helps you unify your app and web data into a single source of data to better understand the customer journey.
+Cross-device analytics helps you to unify your app and web data into a single source of data to better understand the customer journey.

 Enhanced Cohort Analysis

 With the introduction of cohort analysis, Adobe Analytics made it possible for you to see patterns across the life-cycle of customer groups, answering critical business questions with just a couple of clicks.
 In early 2019, we released a new and significantly enhanced version of cohort analysis within Analysis Workspace, allowing for much more fine-tuned control over the cohorts you're building.